 You will need the following software:

 For this course, you will need to have a current version of the Advanced (ArcInfo) version of Esri's ArcGIS for Desktop software installed on your personal computer.
 If you do not already own or have access to the ArcGIS for Desktop (Advanced) software, you may acquire from us your own educational license at no cost to you.
 See our program's FAQ or the Penn State GIS Users Group software page for complete ordering instructions.
 If you have questions regarding the software, please contact the instructor.
 Currently the software-based portions of Geography 484 are written for version 10.4.x of the software.
-We expect you all to have access to one of those versions.
+We expect you all to have access to that version.

 Using the Library